Shine (film)

 Shine is a 1996 Australian biographical psychological drama film directed by Scott Hicks from a screenplay by Jan Sardi, based on the life of David Helfgott, a pianist who suffered a mental breakdown and spent years in institutions.
-The film stars Armin Mueller-Stahl, Noah Taylor, Geoffrey Rush, Lynn Redgrave, Googie Withers, Sonia Todd and John Gielgud.
+The film stars Geoffrey Rush and Noah Taylor as the adult and adolescent Helfgott, respectively, while Armin Mueller-Stahl, Lynn Redgrave, and John Gielgud appear in supporting roles.

 Shine had its world premiere at the Sundance Film Festival on January 21, 1996, followed by a theatrical release in Australia on August 15.
 At the 69th Academy Awards, the film was nominated for seven awards including Best Picture, with Rush winning Best Actor.

 Plot

 A man wanders through a heavy rainstorm, finding his way into a nearby restaurant.
 The restaurant's employees try to determine if he needs help.
 Despite his manic mode of speech being difficult to understand, a waitress, Sylvia, learns that his name is David Helfgott and that he is staying at a local hotel.
 Sylvia returns him to the hotel, and despite his attempts to impress her with his musical knowledge and ownership of various musical scores, she leaves.

 As a child, David is growing up in suburban Adelaide, South Australia, and competing in the musical competition of a local Eisteddfod.
 Helfgott has been taught to play by his father, Peter, who is obsessed with winning and has no tolerance for imperfection, dishonour and disobedience.
 While playing at the Eisteddfod, David is noticed by Mr. Rosen, a local piano teacher who, after initial resistance from Peter, takes over David's musical instruction.

 As a teenager, David wins the state musical championship and is invited by concert violinist Isaac Stern to study in the United States.
 Plans are made to raise money to send David off to America.
 Initially, his family is supportive, but then Peter forbids David to leave, thinking his absence would destroy the family.
 Peter begins physically and mentally abusing David, which upsets the rest of the family.

 Crushed, David continues to study and befriends local novelist and co-founder of the Communist Party of Australia, Katharine Susannah Prichard.
 David is eventually offered a scholarship to the Royal College of Music in London.
-This time, David is able to break away from his father with the encouragement of Katharine.
-However, his father issues an ultimatum, effectively banishing David and saying that David will never return home and never be anybody's son.
+This time, David is able to break away from Peter with the encouragement of Katharine.
+However, Peter issues an ultimatum, effectively banishing David and saying that David will never return home and never be anybody's son.